-During the budget consultation process in February and March, 2013, over 500 residents were consulted on the top priorities for our city.
+During annual budget consultations over 800 residents have been consulted on the top priorities for our city.
 Job creation was the number one priority and the Port of Sydney was widely viewed, by a majority of residents, as the key to economic growth.

 As Mayor, Cecil Clarke will continue to reach out and build the bridges to a new, stronger economy for the Cape Breton Regional Municipality.